simonmcallister0210/cognito-srp-helper/README.md

 **Returns**:

-`clientSession` - _ClientSession_ - An object containing client details for a SRP authentication request
+`clientSession` - _ClientSession_ - An object containing client session details for a SRP authentication request

-### `createServerSession`
+### `createCognitoSession`

-Asserts and bundles the SRP authentication values retrieved from Cognito into a single object that can be passed into createServerSession
+Asserts and bundles the SRP authentication values retrieved from Cognito into a single object that can be passed into createCognitoSession

 **Parameters**:

-`largeB` - _string_ - The server's (Cognito's) public session key
+`largeB` - _string_ - The Cognito public session key

 `salt` - _string_ - Value paired with user's password to ensure it's unqiue